bluebindu/lighter-2/doc/configuring.md

    implications and is highly discouraged, don't do this unless you know what you're doing_
 4. _location must be a directory;
-   path can be absolute or relative, if relative it has to start with_ `./`
+path can be absolute or relative (to Lighter's data directory)_
 5. _option:_ `lightning-dir` _(usually ~/.lightning)_
 6. _option:_ `rpc-file` _the JSON-RPC socket needs to be owned by the same user Lighter is running as_